remivisser/Java-StrFSeconds/Java/README.md

 %h               | hours                                | 0 through 23.
 If days is not specified value may exceed 23.
 %m               | minutes                              | 0 through 59.
 If hours is not specified value may exceed 59.
 %s               | seconds                              | 0 through 59.
 If minutes is not specified value may exceed 59.
-%l               | milliseconds (0.001 second)          | Example: 3000 for 3 seconds
 %f               | microseconds (0.000001 second)       | Example: 7000000 for 7 seconds
 %o               | the unchanged seconds value

 **Left padding format specifiers with zeroes**
-Format specifiers can be left padded with zeroes by adding an integer from 1 to 9 directly after the format specifier:
+Format specifiers can be left padded with zeroes by adding an integer from 1 to 9 directly after the format specifier.

 Example: %s**3** will show 12 seconds as 012
 Example: %s**5** will show 123 seconds as 00123